-The donations used in this product have been tested at source and found negative for the mandatory microbiological tests required by the UK BTS at the time of donation.
+The donations used in this product have been tested at source and found negative for the mandatory microbiological tests required by the Guidelines for UK BTS at the time of donation.
 No known test methods can offer assurances that products derived from human blood will not transmit infectious diseases.
 Appropriate care should be taken in the use and disposal of this product.
 Chloramphenicol is classed as a carcinogen, neomycin sulphate as an irritant.

-Primary sample collection, handling and storage

-Clotted serum or EDTA plasma samples may be used, usually less than 7 days old, different time scales apply to recently transfused patients

-Examination procedure

-It is important to detect the presence of clinically significant red cell antibodies in a patients serum/plasma and subsequently identify the specificity of such antibodies in order to ensure that any subsequent transfusion is as free from risk of a red cell transfusion reaction as possible within the limits of the techniques used.
+Primary sample collection, handling and storage Clotted serum or EDTA plasma samples may be used, usually less than 7 days old, different time scales apply to recently transfused patients.
+Examination procedure It is important to detect the presence of clinically significant red cell antibodies in a patients serum/plasma and subsequently identify the specificity of such antibodies in order to ensure that any subsequent transfusion is as free from risk of a red cell transfusion reaction as possible within the limits of the techniques used Tube method - 1.
+Add 2 volumes of test serum to a labelled tube - 2.

-Tube method for PR141, PR144, PR151, PR154

-- 1. Add 2 volumes of test serum to a labelled tube - 2.
 Add 1 volume of supplied product cells - 3.
 Mix thoroughly and incubate at 37°C for 45 minutes - 4.
 Wash the cells at least three times - 5.
-Add 2 volumes of anti-human globulin reagent - Centrifuge and observe for agglutination

-Tube method for PR146

-- 1. Add 1 volume of test serum to a labelled tube - Add 1 volume of supplied product cells - 3.
-Mix thoroughly and incubate at 37°C for 15 minutes - 4.
-Wash the cells at least three times - Add 2 volumes of anti-human globulin reagent - 6.
-Centrifuge and observe for agglutination

-Control procedure

-Each batch of tests should be controlled with suitable positive and negative controls

-Interpretation of results

-The presence of agglutination indicates a positive result, meaning that an antibody may be present in the sample and may only be seen against 1 cell of the set and will require further investigation to assign specificity to the reaction seen.
+Add 2 volumes of anti-human globulin reagent - 6.
+Centrifuge and observe for agglutination Control procedure Each batch of tests should be controlled with suitable positive and negative controls.
+Interpretation of results The presence of agglutination indicates a positive result, meaning that an antibody may be present in the sample and may only be seen against 1 cell of the set and will require further investigation to assign specificity to the reaction seen.
+Performance characteristics The reagent red cells selected to be used for the detection of antibodies are negative for Wra, and positive for Lub and Kpb unless stated.

-Performance characteristics

-The reagent red cells selected to be used for the detection of antibodies are negative for Wra, and positive for Lub and Kpb unless stated.

 The antigenic status of these red cells has been determined using, wherever possible, at least two examples of antisera directed against that antigen.

-The designation of positive or negative status for a particular antigen relates to the normal expression of that antigen, if an individual cell is known to possess a weak or variant form of an antigen, this is indicated on the profile
+The designation of positive or negative status for a particular antigen relates to the normal expression of that antigen, if an individual cell is known to possess a weak or variant form of an antigen, this is indicated on the profile.
+Limitations of the examination procedure If controls set up with the batch of tests fail to give required results then all tests must be repeated.
+Literature references These reagents comply with:

-For cells that have been treated with the enzyme papain the following antigens will be absent or reduced: M, N, S, s, Fya, Fyb, Ch/Rg, In, JMH, Xga.

-Limitations of the examination procedure

-If controls set up with the batch of tests fail to give required results then all tests must be repeated.

-Literature references

-These reagents comply with

-- The requirements of Directive 98/79/EC on in vitro diagnostic medical devices - The recommendations contained in current version of the Guidelines for the Blood Transfusion Services in the UK. - BCSH Guidelines for compatibility procedures current version.
+The requirements of Directive 98/79/EC on in vitro diagnostic medical devices Guidelines for the Blood Transfusion Services in the UK (current version) BCSH Guidelines for compatibility procedures - current version.